ville87/offsec/Main/README.md

   `Get-DomainGPOLocalGroup`
 - Enumerate the machines where a specific domain user/group is a member of a specific local group.
 (Using PowerUp) `powershell Get-DomainGPOUserLocalGroupMapping -LocalGroup Administrators`
+- Find domain machines were specific users are logged into.
+(Using PowerUp)
+  `Find-DomainUserLocation`
+- Query Session information of a remote (or local) computer.
+(Using PowerUp) `Get-NetSession -ComputerName dc1`

 ### Network
 - run wireshark, save dump --> `./Pcredz -f dump.pcap`